*If you haven’t read about part one, pop on over here and read part 1 of our four-state road trip here. *

 The closer we got to our destination, it dawned on me to look up the weather.
 The rain did not seem like it would stop anytime soon.
 Sure enough, the weather radar indicated that the rain wasn’t about to let up for several hours.
 This kind of put a halt on our plans of seeing Mount Rushmore.
 We found our lodge and checked in hungry and tired.
 Scott had mentioned that there wasn’t anything to eat for miles, but we had a hotel handbook we looked at and trying to stay budget friendly we decided to pay for a pizza delivery to the hotel.
 Later after a PayPal fiasco paying for the pizza, we discovered on our emailed receipt that the pizza would have absolutely no cheese on it.
 We called them back to add cheese.
 Apparently, cheese is an extra topping.
 Who knew?
 So we got that fixed before the delivery.

 After filling our bellies with pizza, we hopped back in the car and headed over to Mount Rushmore.
+Which reminds me, we almost contemplated leasing a car for this trip.
+Some friends of ours like to go on road trips often, but don’t have a particularly big car so they frequently lease one from somewhere like this Wichita Chevrolet dealer.
+It’s all about making the trip work for you and your family’s needs!
 Also just for anyone wanting to visit, while Mount Rushmore is a national monument that is covered with a National park pass, you still have to pay $10 for parking!
 They take card or cash, but it was a bit disappointing.
 The good news is that the parking pass lasts a year just like your national park pass does, so we were able to get in over two days with the same parking pass.

 The kids had a second opportunity to receive Junior Ranger badges.
 The rain hadn’t completely stopped.
 It was misting a bit, having realized this, I’m glad we brought along plastic ponchos to keep us a little dryer.
 You see when we were packing for this road trip, I didn’t even think to bring jackets.
 I mean its summertime, and the thought of rain never occurred to me.
 It should have, but I was more interested in packing light.
 I wish I would have just had us bring raincoats just in case because we did get quite cold and it shortened our stay at Mount Rushmore a little.
 We did look up the weather for the next day and saw that it would be nice and clear for a better look at our four presidents.